 Some churches are now unaccustomed to the sign of the cross and would be confused, not edified, by its public practice.

 This is not to say that an extrabiblical tradition can never be introduced to a church.
 Many of the extrabiblical traditions that we now cherish were once begun in the face of some suspicion or hesitation.
-Because of my love for church history, and my deep desire to be grounded in historic Christian doctrine and practice, I would rejoice to see the sign of the cross reclaimed in more churches.
+Because I value catholicity, love church history, and deeply desire to be grounded in historic Christian doctrine and practice, I would rejoice to see the sign of the cross reclaimed in more churches.
 However, we should not insist on making the sign in a context where it’s likely to cause confusion or division.
 Those who are zealous for the traditions of the holy fathers must always have the mind and heart of Christ for his church.
 All things must be done for building up the body and exalting its faithful head, the Christ of the cross.